 Health Inequalities: Participative Research with Children and Young People

-Children in Scotland has been funded by the Wellcome Trust to carry out a participative research project with children and young people aged 10-18 living in areas of high deprivation in Glasgow and Dundee.
+Children in Scotland was funded by the Wellcome Trust to carry out a participative research project with children and young people aged 10-18 living in areas of high deprivation in Glasgow and Dundee.

-The project will explore how community and place impacts on the health of children and young people and the choices that they make about this.
+The project explored how community and place impacts on the health of children and young people and the choices that they make about this.

 - Understand how social determinants of health impact on children and young people at a community level and drive health inequalities.

 - Develop a set of recommendations for use by both local and national policymakers to create communities that support better health and wellbeing and help reduce health inequalities.

 We worked with 16 young peer researchers throughout the project to explore these issues.
 The researchers were based in Dalmarnock Primary School, Glasgow and Baldragon Academy, Dundee.